Intro to Combinatorics

 Definition: Permutation

 With the fundamentals of counting, combinations, and permutations in place, we have the essential toolkit for enumerating discrete structures.
-These techniques will reappear throughout the curriculum - in probability theory where counting outcomes is the first step in computing probabilities and in the analysis of algorithms where combinatorial arguments bound running times and data structures.
+These techniques reappear throughout the curriculum — in probability theory, where counting outcomes is the first step in computing probabilities; in the analysis of algorithms, where combinatorial arguments bound running times and data-structure sizes; and in the enumeration of trees, paths, and graphs, taken up in later pages on tree counting and graph enumeration.